Denubis/instructor-training-8-sessions/index.md

 *   Help you become integrated into the [Carpentries]({{ site.carpentries_site }}) community.
 *   Prepare you to use these teaching skills in teaching [Carpentries]({{ site.carpentries_site }}) workshops.

-Because we have only two days, some things are beyond the scope of this class.
+Because we have only eight sessions, some things are beyond the scope of this class.
 We will not be learning:
 *   How to program in R or Python, use Git or SQL, or any of the other topics taught in Software Carpentry, Data Carpentry, or Library Carpentry workshops.
 *   How to create your own lessons from scratch (although you will have a good start on the principles behind that sort of work if you're inspired to learn more).